 No-Cost Extensions: Many sponsors permit a one year no-cost (without additional funds) extension at the end of the final grant year.
 If you require an extension, please request one in a memo or email to ORS.
 Extensions can be made for three reasons: 1) to permit an orderly phase-out of a project that will not receive continued support, 2) to maintain continuity of support while a renewal application is under review, and 3) to ensure that the originally approved project is adequately completed.
 No-cost extensions are not permitted simply to use unexpended funds.
 After receiving your request, ORS will either extend your account or send a formal extension request to the sponsor depending on the terms and conditions of the award.

-Financial Reporting, Invoicing & Auditing: These functions are performed by the University’s Sponsored Accounting Office.
-Questions concerning expenses showing up on your CSRs, inquiries concerning if sponsors have been billed, and audit issues should be directed to the relevant SAO analyst.
+Financial Reporting, Invoicing & Auditing: These functions are performed by the University’s Sponsored Programs Financial Operations.
+Questions concerning expenses showing up on your CSRs, inquiries concerning if sponsors have been billed, and audit issues should be directed to the relevant SPFO analyst.

 If the terms of the award indicate that the project is not a "sponsored program," the Main Campus Finance Office should be contacted for assistance in establishing the cost center.